baonhanh1811/final-project/Machine learning methods.md

 PCA Graph
 - PCA projection shows the data in 2D space.
 It can be seen that the KMeans algorithm has done a good job of analyzing the data because the different colored lines do not overlap.
 ![PCA Graph](image/pca.jpg)

+Logistic Regression
+The model predicts well for both low and high profit cases, with the Precision for both being average, indicating a balance between low and high profit.
+However, the recall is a bit low, suggesting that the data between these two parts may not be very specific.